-Support of GNSS independent operation would allow to provide satellite access to UE without GNSS receiver or with no access to GNSS service for both IoT and MBB devices.
+Support of GNSS independent operation would allow to provide satellite access to UE without GNSS receiver or with no access to GNSS service.

 - Positioning Enhancements

-Gap analysis between existing positioning and navigation requirements for terrestrial access and the requirements that can be satisfied via NTN access, and determine potential updates to NTN positioning KPIs.
+Gap analysis between existing positioning requirements for terrestrial access and the requirements that can be satisfied via NTN access, and determine potential updates to NTN positioning KPIs.

 Study new relevant regulatory requirements if any

-- Local data switching e.g. via CN entities on board of satellite, for UEs communicating between each other locally
+- Communication between UEs under the same satellite’s coverage

 Analysis of potential additional service requirements e.g. regarding latency